- Research article

 Considering only the most likely clinical diagnosis, sensitivity and specificity of clinical examination for diagnosis of melanoma were 83% and 96%, respectively.
 Considering all clinical diagnostic considerations, the sensitivity and specificity were 100% and 89%.

-Cohen's kappa values for evaluation of agreement between diagnostic tests.
+Cohen's kappa statistic was used for evaluation of agreement between diagnostic tests.
+Kappa values are shown in Table 2.

 Dermoscopy is a noninvasive method that enables clinicians to evaluate numerous morphological features that are not visible to the naked eye.
 Several studies have shown that this method improves diagnostic accuracy by 20–30% compared with simple clinical observation [9–11].
 Recently, computer-aided dermoscopy has been introduced as an additional tool to improve the diagnosis of pigmented skin lesions.
 In previous reports, the sensitivity of digital dermoscopy analysis for diagnosis of melanoma has ranged between 80% and 100% [12, 13].
 The specificity has ranged between 46% and 98% [14, 15].
 The diagnostic accuracy of most of the reported softwares have been at the level of a dermatologist experienced in dermoscopy and higher than inexperienced clinicians [3–5, 16].
 In one study carried out by Seidenari et al, diagnostic accuracy of the software was higher than clinical assessment by an experienced observer .
 They reported that the sensitivity and specificity of computer analysis for diagnosis of melanoma were 93% and 95%, respectively.
 In that study, clinical assessments were performed on 20-fold magnified images.
 Sensitivity and specificity of clinical diagnosis made by an experienced observer were 81% and 95%.
 When an untrained dermatologist assessed the images, sensitivity and specificity of clinical diagnosis were 74% and 75%.
 Another study carried out by Bauer et al revealed that diagnostic accuracy of computer-aided dermoscopy was higher than dermoscopy by a trained dermatologist .